See the tax rates and the weekly tax tables for the new 2013-2014 financial year

 |$180,000+||$54,547 plus 45% on all income over $180,000|

 Weekly Tax Table 2013-2014

-Thankfully the ATO releases a Weekly tax table that can tell you with a good degree of accuracy how much tax will be withheld from your pay on a weekly basis.
-You may find this weekly tax table useful if you make or receive
+Thankfully the ATO released a weekly tax table that will tell you (with a good degree of accuracy) how much tax will be withheld from your pay on a weekly basis.
+You may find the Australian tax tables useful if you make or receive any of the following;

 - salary, wages, allowances, and leave loading

 Also note that in the tax tables there are two different columns next to each level of weekly earnings, one for the amount that should be withheld if you claim the tax-free threshold and one if you don’t.
 As you can see, the tax-free threshold makes a big difference.